LicensePro

 How to Apply: Step-by-Step

-Check New York Zoning Requirements
+Check New York zoning requirements

-Before applying, verify that your business location in New York's New York County is properly zoned for your intended use.
-Contact the New York planning department.
+Before applying, verify your business location in New York's New York County is properly zoned for your intended use.
+Contact the New York planning department for a zoning verification letter.

 Collect all necessary paperwork including vendor permit application, business description and merchandise type, venue approval or market authorization.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Start Your New York Business the Right Way